thancock20/computer-science-and-web-development/courses/git-and-github/reflections.md

 Someone else might make changes to the same files, and merge conflicts could happen when you aren't ready to deal with them.

+#### Describe the difference between forks, clones, and branches.
+When would you use one instead of the other?